jagretz/cabin-management/README.md

 The build is minified and the filenames include the hashes.

 _This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._ -- Thank you CRA team!

+# Project Architecture

+## Libraries, Frameworks, Tools

+Scaffolding

+- create-react-app

+Libraries

+- React
+- Firebase

+Testing

+- testing-library

+Styles / CSS

+- CSS standard i.e no pre-processors.

+Linting & Formatting

+- eslint: recommended settings with minor differences
+- prettier: Use the defaults

+## State Management

+No state management libraries (i.e. Redux, MobX) are used.
+Instead, global application state is managed directly by react using local component state with prop drilling, react context, and separation of pages using react-router.

+Using a state management library would make things easier as the application grows, but for now, with the application in its inception phase, managing state with react will due.

 # Contribution